Everyone thinks they’re empathetic.

 I won’t name specific books, but you already know the ones I mean.
 The villains who monologue about darkness and power as though those are motivations rather than aesthetics.
 The antagonists who do evil things for evil reasons, tautologically, because the author never stopped to ask what a real person would want in that position.
 You’ve read these books.
 You might have loved them when you were young enough not to notice the scaffolding.

-The result reads like fiction written by someone who has never met a human being with genuinely different values.
-Not someone wrong, but someone who arrived at their conclusions through a coherent process you could follow if you tried.
+Really, people we disagree with aren’t always wrong, but rather are someone who arrived at their conclusions through a coherent process you could follow if you but tried.
 The villains in formula fiction aren’t people.
-They’re obstacles wearing faces.
+They’re obstacles.
 Abstractions to be overcome so the hero can complete their arc.

 This is what happens when writers skip the psychological work.
 When empathy stays performative.
 When the ego protects itself from the contamination of genuinely understanding the opposition.
 You get villains who function mechanically but collapse under the slightest scrutiny.
 Who exist to be defeated rather than understood.